YuvarajSingh-0/AmericanEliteMarket-Assign/README.md

 #### `PUT /users`

-- Updates the user with the given ID
+- Updates the loggedin user with the information passed in the request body
 - This route requires authentication
 - The request body should include the fields to be updated (`username`, `bio`, `image`)
 - Returns a JSON object with the updated user's information

 #### `DELETE /users`

-- Deletes the user with the given ID
+- Deletes the loggedin user if the user is logged in
 - This route requires authentication
 - Returns a success message if the deletion was successful

 #### `POST /users/follow`

-- Creates a follow relationship between the authenticated user and the user with the given ID
+- Creates a follow relationship between the authenticated user and the user with the given `id`
 - This route requires authentication
 - Returns a success message if the follow was successful

 #### `DELETE /users/unfollow`

-- Deletes a follow relationship between the authenticated user and the user with the given ID
+- Deletes a follow relationship between the authenticated user and the user with the given `id`
+- request body should include the user id of the user to unfollow {`id`}
 - This route requires authentication
 - Returns a success message if the unfollow was successful

 #### `GET /users/{id}/followers`

-- Fetches the followers of the user with the given ID
+- Fetches the followers of the user with the given `id` in the url
 - Returns a JSON array of the user's followers

 #### `GET /users/{id}/following`

-- Fetches the users that the user with the given ID is following
+- Fetches the users that the user with the given `id` is following
 - Returns a JSON array of the users that the user is following

 #### `GET /users/following/posts`